al2al85/pc-control/README.md

 # pccontrol-server
-This project is in développement.
+This project is in developpement.
 For the moment, the project work only in local network and the server must be in 192.168.1.130